babulcseian/babulcseian.github.io/PhD Dataset/readme.md

 ## 📈 About Data Descriptions of ICAR CNR in Italy
 - We have our own design IoT lab in various rooms.
 Where room various sensors are connected with HVAC with IoT cloud edge [**IoT and Cyber Physical Systems**](https://www.icar.cnr.it/en/iot-cyber-physical-systems)

-## 📣 Our Contribution
--We have built a data-driven deep-learning model to control the HVAC in Smart Buildings and Environments.
-Along with this, our proposed model verified the various datasets from the literature.

 ## 📈 Data Descriptions From the Literature
 -To validate the proposed approach, we have validated our model with various country smart building HVAC datasets.
 - **Italy** <br>